gatech-epic-power/epically-powerful/docs/source/pages/part_picker.md

 ### *Choice 1: CubeMars T-Motor AK-Series Actuators*
 <span style="display: inline-block; background: linear-gradient(to right, #E20000, #FFA800); color: black; padding: 2px; border-radius: 3px; font-size: 1.0em; margin-left: 2px;">**EP's Recommendation**</span>

 T-Motor has a variety of AK-Series actuators available.
 We recommend specifically considering actuator mass, rated torque, and peak torque, as they have a large variety of actuators and the desired specifications will be specific to your use case.
 All actuator options are listed in the ordering sheet.
-This is our recommendation because this is the actuator that our lab has used the most extensively over the last 5 years, however, these are the more expensive of the possible actuators listed here.
+This is our recommendation because this is the actuator that our lab has used the most extensively over the last 5 years.
+However, these are the more expensive of the possible actuators listed here.

 **Order:**
 - Actuator(s)